rcbops/rpc-maas/playbooks/files/rax-maas/plugins/README.md

 #### ironic_capacity_check.py

 ##### Description:
 Polls a (native) ironic API living on the specified IP.
-Gather the number of total nodes and up nodes (nodes not in maintenance)
+Gathers the number of total nodes and up nodes (nodes not in maintenance)

 ##### Mandatory Arguments:
 IP address of service to test